-2. The Committee observed that Colombia reported 56 mine victims in 2017, including 50 male, 6 female, and 10 children.
-The reported indicated that by the end of 2017, 3,440 persons with disabilities registered had been caused by mines/explosive remnants of war or unexploded ordinance, and welcomes additional information, disaggregated by sex and age.
+2. Colombia reported 56 mine victims in 2017, including 50 male, 6 female, and 10 children.
+The reported indicated that by the end of 2017, 3,440 persons with disabilities registered had been caused by mines/explosive remnants of war or unexploded ordinance.
+The Committee concluded that it would welcome additional information, disaggregated by sex and age.